The Best Infrared Heaters Tested in 2023

 What to Consider When Choosing an Infrared Heater

-Infrared rays are uniquely capable of cutting through empty space and bringing warmth to the objects they strike—in fact, that’s how the sun heats the earth.
-Today’s infrared heaters bring warmth to objects—like clothes and skin rather than the surrounding air—an efficient mechanism in stark contrast to convection heaters, which warm the surrounding air before heating objects in that space.
+Infrared rays are uniquely capable of cutting through empty space and bringing warmth to the objects they strike; in fact, that’s how the sun heats the earth.
+Today’s infrared heaters bring warmth to objects, like clothes and skin rather than the surrounding air—an efficient mechanism in stark contrast to convection heaters, which warm the surrounding air before heating objects in that space.

 Although heating the air may distribute heat more uniformly throughout a room, much energy is wasted heating unoccupied space, such as high ceilings or the outdoor air.
 Infrared heaters use 100 percent of the heat they produce to bring focused warmth to the objects in the path of its rays, making them much more energy efficient.
-An infrared heater’s energy efficiency, space coverage, and various other features will vary depending on certain factors.
+An infrared heater’s energy efficiency, space coverage, and other features will vary depending on certain factors.
 Shoppers may want to keep the following considerations in mind while on the hunt for the best infrared heater for their homes.

 Size